Welcome to Banana River Sail and Power Squadron's voyage through our website!

 Upcoming Classes - Our complete list of scheduled classes

-You will learn the fundamentals of safe boat handling, operation, and basic piloting in two 4-hr comprehensive classroom courses.
+You will learn the fundamentals of safe boat handling, operation, and basic piloting in one comprehensive classroom session.
 This course meets Florida State and National Association of State Boating Law Administrators (NASBLA) requirements for certification.
 Completion of the course is accepted by most insurance companies.
 You will learn the basics of what you need to safely and comfortably go on the water with your boat.
 This comprehensive course includes lessons on seamanship, boat handling, boat types, rules of the road, navigation aids, regulations, adverse conditions, marine VHF radio, trailering and personal watercraft operation.
 An on-the-water session will also be held demonstrating trailer launching and retrieval; undocking, basic boat handling, anchoring and docking.